backdrop-contrib/customerror/README.txt

 * Users who are not logged in and try to access an area that requires login will be redirected to the page they were trying to access after they login.
+* Return the correct HTTP status codes (403 and 404), which will prevent robots from indexing the error pages.

 Redirecting upon login